Photo of Nicolas Gremminger

 Biography

 Dr. Nicolas Gremminger is a senior associate and a member of Baker McKenzie’s Dispute Resolution Practice Group in Frankfurt.
 Prior to becoming a Firm associate, he gained significant experience in international arbitration as a legal trainee in Baker & McKenzie.Wong & Leow in Singapore.
 Nicolas holds a doctoral degree from the University of Mainz, Germany.
 His doctoral thesis in the field of arbitration was awarded the first place of the "DIS-Förderpreis" 2017/2018 by the German Institution of Arbitration (DIS).
-Nicolas teaches at the University of Mannheim.
+Nicolas teaches negotiation management at the University of Mannheim.

 Practice Focus